 What Do They Focus On?

 Although they are both parts of the same team and share many of the same goals, the two roles have different focuses.
-Where a product manager is customer-focused and is more of a “big picture” role, the product manager is more team-focused and concentrates on making sure the tangible goals of the product are met.
+Where a product manager is customer-focused and is more of a “big picture” role, the product owner is more team-focused and concentrates on making sure the tangible goals of the product are met.

 A Product Owner’s Focus

-The product owner is responsible for getting the best possible value of the product through the development team’s work.
+The SaaS product owner is responsible for getting the best possible value of the product through the development team’s work.
 The product owner needs to understand the needs of the customers and communicate these requirements to their team.
 It is also important that they can concentrate their focus on the development of the product.

 The product owner takes the product manager’s plans and interprets them into actions that can be taken to realize the goals for the product.
 Then, they work with the development team to achieve those goals.